Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 The goal of my project is to examine the diversity of megaspore and microspore release mechanisms within *Selaginella* in a phylogenetic and ecological context, ultimately to determine whether spore release mechanisms differ between megaspores and microspores, and whether they vary by major biome and/or clade.
 To answer these questions I will construct a phylogeny of *Selaginella* based on rbcL sequences for the species available in GenBank.
 I view this part of my final project as an exercise to work on my computational skills rather than as essential to the project; molecular phylogenies of Selaginella have been constructed (e.g. Korall & Kenrick 2004; Zhou et al. 2015) and I could (and may, depending on the outcome of the phylogeny I construct) ultimately choose to plot the characters I am interested in onto the most recent published phylogeny.
 I then will plot sporangial arrangement (of megaspores and microspores within the strobilus) and anatomy (different wall thickenings are associated with different discharge mechanisms) on the tree.
 Data for these characters will come predominantly from the literature (Horner & Arnott 1963; Somers 1982; Koller & Scheckler 1986; Quansah 1988; Schneller et al. 2008).
 I will include some of my personal observations and data, should I get the materials to embed and section strobili of the *Selaginella* species that I currently have.
 However, it is unlikely I will have collected much of my own data by the due date of this project, and accordingly I plan to continually add to the tree I create as I continue to collect data.

+#Simulating phylogenies and character evolution: The importance of taxon sampling and independent contrasts

 What I described above is the ultimate goal I have for the project.
 However, I do not currently have the data on these characters that I need to actually run these analyses.
 Accordingly, for the sake of this class project (which will have to be finshed well before I have the data for the questions I'm actually interested in), I am going to simulate trees and character data.